Vyral/base-template/_posts/2018-09-17-what-you-need-to-know-before-buying-a-home-security-system.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: 2SutDd9IzsQ
+youtube_code: y2TBzGK-eJo
 ---

 {% include youtube.html %}

 Having a home security system comes with both benefits and drawbacks, and if you’re thinking of getting one for yourself and your family, there are a few facts you should know before making a decision.&nbsp;

-A study by Home Facts found that just having a theft deterrent was beneficial, but one of the main reasons homeowners decide against getting a home security system is the cost involved—there’s usually an upfront setup fee and ongoing maintenance costs.
+A study by HomeFacts found that just having a theft deterrent was beneficial, but one of the main reasons homeowners decide against getting a home security system is the cost involved—there’s usually an upfront setup fee and ongoing maintenance costs.
 Between these two expenses, **the overall cost of a home security system can vary widely.**&nbsp;

 {% include pullquote.html %}